|

 political groups.
 Smaller political groups and parties were gradually and consistently formed all having their little narratives

-The political satellite groups first emerged as social groups concretized in the different
+about progress, peace, unity order, etc. The political satellite groups first emerged as social groups concretized in the different

 organized sectors of our society: women, labor, urban poor, students, business, etc. Later they have transformed into political